JetBrains/kotlin-web-site/pages/docs/reference/compatibility-guide-13.md

 **Deprecation cycle**:

-- 1.2.X: the artifacts were marked as deprecated, compiler had been reporting warning on usage of those artifacts
+- 1.2.X: the artifacts were marked as deprecated, the compiler reported warning on usage of those artifacts
 - \>=1.3: the artifacts are discontinued

 ### Annotations in stdlib